MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-consult-microsoft-teams-user.md

 ## Enable representatives to consult with Microsoft Teams users via PSTN

 > [!NOTE]
-> Consult and transfer to Microsoft Teams users or Azure guest users via PSTN in the Teams tab is not supported in the enhanced voice experience.
-Please use the external tab to call numbers via PSTN.
+> Consult and transfer to Microsoft Teams users or Azure guest users via PSTN in the Teams tab isn't supported in the enhanced voice experience.
+Use the external tab to call numbers via PSTN.

 To allow the representatives to consult with Microsoft Teams users, enable the **Consult with Microsoft Teams user** setting in the voice channel section of the workstream for voice.
 More information: [Configure the voice channel](../voice-channel-route-queues.md#configure-a-voice-channel).